Why Your Body Locks Up by Thursday

 Cumulative Fatigue Is Real

-Exercise physiology research has long established that repeated bouts of intense physical work deplete muscle glycogen — the stored fuel your muscles rely on for sustained effort.
+It's well understood that repeated bouts of intense physical work deplete muscle glycogen — the stored fuel your muscles rely on for sustained effort.
 When you're turning wrenches eight to ten hours a day, your muscles are burning through glycogen faster than most people do at a gym.
 The difference?
 Gym-goers recover for 24 to 48 hours between sessions.
 You show up and do it again tomorrow.

-Lactic Acid and the Stiffness Cycle
+Metabolic Fatigue and the Stiffness Cycle

 When your muscles work hard without adequate fuel and oxygen, they produce metabolic byproducts — including lactate and hydrogen ions — that contribute to that burning, heavy feeling.
 In a single day, your body clears most of this overnight.
 But stack four or five days of heavy physical labor without proper recovery, and you're starting each day with residual metabolic stress from the day before.